 What does this mean?

-This means there is significantly less hardware and software permutations that KnowledgeLake needs to consider for each update.
+This means there are significantly fewer hardware and software permutations that KnowledgeLake needs to consider for each update.
 No more, “Does it work on Windows Server 2008 R2 with a SQL 2012 and Windows File Replication Services turned on?”

 That means increased quality and more resources to invest in adding new value.
 It also means that our customers get the new features automatically and don’t end up seven versions behind.

 For a product person (aka me), this is nirvana.

 Here is the little bonus secret.
 Come closer…closer…

 We get great insights into how the services are being used.

 Please understand that we are not looking at your specific data, but at how many users are logged into a specific app for how long.
 Absolutely, we use some of this data to measure the usefulness of new features.
 But it's not that we are being creepy: Data like this helps us make our software better, which greatly benefits our customers.

 So you are now 100% convinced that your entire organization is ready to move to the cloud, right?